 The EPA regulatory approval process requires testing to evaluate whether a pesticide could harm humans, wildlife, plants, and surface or groundwater.
 It can take years before a pesticide is allowed for agricultural use.

 Once a pesticide is approved, in order to sell pesticides in the United States, the EPA requires a company or individual register their product.
 Registration provides information to the EPA about the product ingredients.
-The application and testing process is extensive and assures that new products brought to market are safe for use.
+The application and testing process is extensive and assures those new products brought to market are safe for use.

-Many chemicals have a lethal dose (LD50) or lethal concentration (LC50), which is the amount of material, given all at once, that kills 50% of a test animal group.
+LD50 and LC50 Many chemicals have a lethal dose (LD50) or lethal concentration (LC50), which is the amount of material, given all at once, that kills 50% of a test animal group.
 Acute toxicity is measured as the amount or concentration of a toxicant — the active ingredient—required to kill 50% of the animals in a test population.
 The LD50 and LC50 values are based on a single dosage and are recorded in milligrams of pesticide per kilogram of body weight (mg/kg) of the test animal or in parts per million (ppm).
 The lower the LD50 or LC50 of a pesticide product, the greater its toxicity to humans and animals.
 Signal words are also found on pesticide product labels.
 They describe the acute, short-term toxicity of the formulated pesticide product.
-These labels are: Danger, Warning, or Caution.
+These labels are Danger, Warning, or Caution.

 Tolerance Limits for Pesticides